sentientmachine/corona/README.md

 I figured copyright can take a seat, we need more eyeballs per second on this and evolving this sort of stuff.
-Social distancing is less effective (not possible?) in more population dense areas like New York.
-And social distancing is more effective in less populated areas, or in areas where people are self-quarantining, and these charts demonstrate shows what is working and what isn't.
+Social distancing is less effective (not possible?) in more population dense areas like New York and New Jersey.
+Maybe because they're all in highrise apartments and social distancing isn't possible?
+These charts show where self-quarantining, is working and where they aren't working.

-So here's a snapshot and replica of the web site as pieced together from Chrome's developer tools.
+This repo has a snapshot and replica of the code that makes the web site, as I've pieced together from Chrome's developer tools.

 With live replica mirror at:

 http://machinesentience.com/main.html

 ![Alt text](./screenshot.png?raw=true "screenshot of replica")

-To deploy it to your side, use `replicate.sh` to drag and drop everything here to your public_html or webroot.
+To rehost it your side, use the `replicate.sh` to drag and drop everything named there to your public_html or webroot.

-All credit for source code and data go to: mackuba.eu/corona
+All credit for source and collected data go to: mackuba.eu/corona